haroldmud/KK/README.md

-bunch Kotkin Coding challenges for practice and learning purposes.
+a bunch Kotkin Coding challenges for practice and learning purposes.